ALPINE TOWER

 There’s a saying that the best camera is the one you have with you.
 For many of us today, that camera is the iPhone.
 Award-winning photographer Rad Drew will show you how to make great photos using your iPhone.
 He will introduce you to techniques for making portraits, shooting beautiful panoramas, and capturing action shots.
 After you have the shot, then what?

-JAMES WEBB TELESCOPE: INTO THE UNKNOWN
+JAMES WEBB SPACE TELESCOPE: INTO THE UNKNOWN

 KRAV MAGA

-No one wants to think about what would happen if they were caught in a life-threatening situation, but if it’s important to be prepared.
+No one wants to think about what would happen if they were caught in a life-threatening situation, but it’s important to be prepared.
 Are you ready to defend yourself and your loved ones?

 Come join Krav Maga Worldwide Indy in this introductory session on a technique that will help you be more aware, develop total-body fitness, and learn real-world self-defense skills.
-Unlike some other martial arts, there is no “sports” component to Krav Maga — it’s about keeping yourself safe in a real dangerous situation, not just in the gym.
+Unlike some other martial arts, there is no “sports” component to Krav Maga—it’s about keeping yourself safe in a real dangerous situation, not just in the gym.

 As a martial art, Krav Maga focuses on quick, efficient, and effective movements that anyone can learn.
 It’s simple and instinctive.
 With decades of cumulative experience and a long track record of success, their expert coaches will help you learn to live fearlessly knowing you can defend yourself and your family.